 Schahram Dustdar is Full Professor of Computer Science heading the Distributed Systems Group at the Vienna University of Technology (TU Vienna).
 He is a member of the Academia Europaea: The Academy of Europe (since 2013) and an IEEE Senior Member (2009).
 He is recipient of the ACM Distinguished Scientist award (2009) and the IBM Faculty Award (2012).
 He is member of the editorial boards of IEEE Computer and IEEE Internet Computing.
 He is Editor in Chief of Computing (Springer).

 I received a BS in Biology and Computer Science from Loyola College in Maryland and a PhD in Bioinformatics and Computational Biology from Iowa State University (ISU).
-Upon graduation, I received a ISU Research Excellence award and the university-wide Zaffrano Prize for Graduate Research.
+Upon graduation, I received a ISU Research Excellence award and the University-Wide Zaffrano Prize for Graduate Research.
 Starting after graduation in 2007 I spent the first ten years of my career at the University of Notre Dame (UND).
 I am the UND Director of Bioinformatics and I hold concurrent Associate Professor positions in Computer Science & Engineering and Biological Sciences.
 My research interests include genome-focused bioinformatics, parallel computing, and arthropod genomics (VectorBase and Arthropod Genomics Consortium/i5K).
 Specifically, my group is focusing on non-model genome assembly and analysis with applications to global health and ecology.